mateusArnaudGoldbarg/nn_colab2deploy/README.md

 # Project Overview

-In this project, we will apply the skills acquired in the [Machine Learning Fundamentals and Decision Trees](https://github.com/ivanovitchm/ppgeecmachinelearning/tree/main/lessons/week_02/sources) lesosn, diven by [Ivanovich Silva](https://github.com/ivanovitchm), to deploy a classification model using [Prima Indians Diabetes](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) database.
+In this project, we will apply the skills acquired in the [Machine Learning Fundamentals and Decision Trees](https://github.com/ivanovitchm/ppgeecmachinelearning/tree/main/lessons/week_02/sources) and [Deep Neural Networks fundamentals](https://github.com/ivanovitchm/ppgeecmachinelearning/tree/main/lessons/week_14) lesons, diven by [Ivanovich Silva](https://github.com/ivanovitchm), to deploy a classification model using [Prima Indians Diabetes](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) database.
 All steps of EDA, model training, model testing and others is found in [Machine Learning Fundamentals and Decision Trees for diabetes dataset](https://github.com/mateusArnaudGoldbarg/diabetes_decision_tree).

 I deployed the model using the [FastAPI](https://fastapi.tiangolo.com/) package and create API tests.
 The API tests will be incorporated into a CI/CD framework using GitHub Actions.
 After this, I've build the API locally, test it and then deployed it to [Heroku](https://www.heroku.com/) and test it again once live.
 [Weights & Biases](https://wandb.ai/) was used to manage and tracking all artifacts created during ETL (Extract, Transform, Load), training and testing model.